picselliahq/picsellia-cv-engine/docs/usage/cli_overview.md

-# 🧠 How the pipeline-cli works
+# 🧠 How the pxl-pipeline cli works

 ## 🚀 Pipeline lifecycle